Pedro (footballer, born 2006)

 Pedro Henrique Silva dos Santos (born 5 February 2006), known as Pedro or Pedrinho, is a Brazilian professional footballer who plays as a forward for Russian Premier League club Zenit Saint Petersburg.

 Club career

 Pedro joined Corinthians at the age of nine, initially playing for the club's futsal team.
 He signed his first professional contract with Corinthians in March 2022, keeping him with the club until 2025.
 In September of the same year, he trained with the club's first team for the first time.

 On 29 June 2023, Russian champions FC Zenit Saint Petersburg announced that the agreement was reached with Corinthians for the transfer of Pedro which took effect when Pedro turned 18 years old in February 2024.

+On 27 January 2026, Pedro extended his contract with Zenit to June 2030.

 International career

 Pedro was first called up for the Brazil under-16 team for the 2022 Montaigu Tournament, scoring against Mexico enroute to the final.
 He was called up to the Brazil under-17 for four friendlies against Chile and Paraguay later in the same year, scoring twice.